-Key Economic Activities Description Key Economic Activities Description Gansbaai is known as the Great White Capital and famous for shark diving.
-The town was voted "Best Responsible Tourism Destination" in the world.
-Awards such as these add sustainably to tourism and give meaning to how it can serve the community.
-The municipality supports economic sectors and activities aligned to tourism, hence the substantial growth experienced in the Services and Retail Sectors.
-The municipality with its welcoming environment continues to focus on investment promotion along the lines of developing its tourism offering. one of the largest employers in the municipality.
+Key Economic Activities Description one of the largest employers in the municipality.
 Significant focus has been given to the sector to ensure that jobs are maintained and that Overstrand remains the leader in exporting and growing the product.
 The Southern coastal line of the Overstrand produces the best quality product in the world and boosting export value and expansion of manufacturing which is key to employment creation.
 The thriving agriculture sector includes the ever growing wine industry and with the decline in the sector, the sector shed a significant number of jobs over the years.
-Overstrand municipality is host to the most vibrant aqua-hub, producing quality products that compete with the best in the world.
-Aquaculture is by large the biggest employment creator and plays an important role in the management of the industry.
-An important role in the light of declining agricultural activities.
-Aquaculture developments have helped to mitigate job Manufacturing Manufacturing activities have grown moderately in the past year, given the sector's ability to contribute to employment creation in the area.
+Manufacturing Manufacturing activities have grown moderately in the past year, given the sector's ability to contribute to employment creation in the area.
 The Overstrand has a thriving (light) manufacturing industry which bodes well with its ability to create jobs.
-Potential exist in the beneficiation of commodities for export and alignment of sectors to ensure product offering. losses in the agriculture sector.
-Despite this, agriculture remains a strong sector in the District with the hedging and growing wine industry helping to shift the focus from a turbulent fishing industry that are struggling to cope with unconventional fishing quota allocations.
+Potential exist in the beneficiation of commodities for export and alignment of sectors to ensure product offering.
 Finance, real estate and business services The growth enjoyed in this sector signifies the attractiveness of the area to retirement and jobs demonstrated by the demographics (ages 15 - 64) working age being the majority of the population.
 The sector continues to grow the fastest contributing positively in countering job losses felt in the Agricultural sector and to skills development.
-It is the largest contributor Aquaculture / Agriculture culture / Agriculture culture / Agriculture culture / Agriculture in the GCPR of the municipality.
-The demand for services will increase in line with the population growth and more importantly the attractiveness of the municipality as among the top ten South
+It is the largest contributor in the GCPR of the municipality.
+Secondary service industry The demand for services will increase in line with the population growth and more importantly the attractiveness of the municipality as among the top ten South

-Key Economic Activities Description African municipalities to live in.
-This sector has had significant growth over the years due to demand in services, support and information to deal with growing development demands in line with the increasing population.
+Key Economic Activities Description

+African municipalities to live in.
+This sector has

+had significant growth over the years due to demand in services, support and information to

+deal with growing development demands in

+line with the increasing population.